On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Introduction

-\myparagraph{Technical Challenges.} However, there are three technical challenges in designing an efficient auditing framework based on TEE. \textbf{C1: Privacy Leak Control.} The first challenge is to control the information flow when outsourcing parts of the \data's local model to \coord for collaborative inference, thereby mitigating the risk of \data's input privacy leakage.
-Delegating model computation to \coord creates an interface, and \coord may infer \data's private data from the intermediate data transmitted by the interface~\cite{HeZL19,YinZZLYCH23,PasquiniAB21}. \textbf{C2: Runtime Artifact Authenticity.} The second challenge is to guarantee the authenticity of the artifacts--specifically, the data and model components--that are loaded into the trusted path at runtime.
-Even though TEE provides a secure enclave, \data controls the inputs to this environment.
-There's a risk that TEE may load incorrect, outdated, or even maliciously tampered data or models.
-This would invalidate the trustworthiness of the trusted audit path, as the TEE would be operating on unverified artifacts. \textbf{C3: Efficient Inference Auditing.} The third challenge is to design an efficient audit mechanism for \data's untrusted inference software that achieves both high efficiency and scalability.
-This is especially critical during peak inference stages characterized by large query volumes and stringent low-latency demands.
-The inherent performance disparity, where the TEE-COO trusted path is considerably slower than \data's native software execution on untrusted GPU~\cite{LiZGC0ZG21,LeeLPLLLXXZS19}, means that a naive approach of auditing every inference instance would introduce unacceptable system overhead and degrade service throughput.
+\myparagraph{Technical Challenges.} However, there are three technical challenges in designing an efficient auditing framework based on TEE. \textbf{C1: Privacy Leak Measurement.} The first challenge is how to mitigate the privacy leakage of inference outsourcing.
+Previous research has shown that outsourcing part of the local model to the cloud for inference can leak the owner's input privacy~\cite{HeZL19,YinZZLYCH23,PasquiniAB21}.
+Given that the primary objective of VFL is to preserve participant privacy, it is crucial to ensure that the input privacy of the \data remains protected throughout the TEE-COO collaborative inference. \textbf{C2: Runtime Subject Authenticity.} The second challenge is how to ensure the authenticity of the data and model used in TEE-COO collaborative inference.
+Existing mechanisms that leverage TEE to validate outsourced computations on untrusted accelerators (matrix multiplication~\cite{Zhang0ZZZ0W24} and model mutation~\cite{sun2023shadownet}) are inadequate in this context, as they presume the data and model to be authentic and do not verify the correctness. \textbf{C3: Validation Efficiency.} The third challenge is how to efficiently audit the untrusted inference during the inference stage with a large volume of queries.
+The speed of TEE-COO trusted collaborative inference is significantly slower than that of \data’s untrusted accelerator~\cite{LiZGC0ZG21,LeeLPLLLXXZS19}.
+Auditing all samples will introduce unacceptable overhead.